KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-qnapDownloadStation by flick116](https://github.com/flick116/MMM-qnapDownloadStation)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-qnapDownloadStation.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-QR-Remote-Link by JasonVonKrueger](https://github.com/JasonVonKrueger/MMM-QR-Remote-Link)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.

 ### [MMM-QRCode by MarinescuEvghenii](https://github.com/MarinescuEvghenii/MMM-QRCode)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-QRCode.js`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.

 ### [MMM-Questrade by Daniel1145](https://github.com/Daniel1145/MMM-Questrade)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
 3. Warning: No LICENSE file.

 ### [MMM-Quotable by dfanica](https://github.com/dfanica/MMM-Quotable)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Quotable.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.